-This edition was published by Berkley Prime Crime on December 1998 and has 214 pages.
+This mystery that was published by Berkley Prime Crime on December 1998 and has 214 pages.

 The first in the mystery series, Constable Evans, about a copper in a Welsh village.